jocialmedia/fullstack_nanodegree_project1_movie-trailer-website/README.md

 # Additional Remarks

 ##### How did you pick the movies?
 I used my own already existing list of movies, which I rated with 1 to 10 stars.
-I also excluded franchise movies like "Lord Of the Rings", "Star Wars" or "Matrix" to get a more diverse and interesting selection.
+I excluded franchise movies like "Lord Of the Rings", "Star Wars" or "Matrix" to get a more diverse and interesting selection.
 Afterwards I compiled a list of the best ones with a rating from 8 and higher and came to a number of exactly a hundred.

 ##### Why do you create a json-file from a hundred single Python class calls?